RehanSaeed/rehansaeed.github.io/content/posts/2017/cleaning-up-csproj/index.md

 ## Remove System.* References

-You no longer need to explicitly reference `System.*` references in your csproj.
+You no longer need to explicitly reference `System.*` references in your `csproj`.
 David Fowler recommends that you always reference the `NETStandard.Library` meta NuGet package gives you most `System.*` references.
-You get `NETStandard.Library` by default if you use the SDK attribute at the top of the csproj:
+You get `NETStandard.Library` by default if you use the SDK attribute at the top of the `csproj`:

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">